jigoshop/jigoshop/readme.txt

 * New: Beta updater
 	* Keep track of Jigoshop beta versions by enabling this checkbox in the settings
 	* Allows you to update directly to a beta version
+* New: Product on Sale shortcode
 * New: Force users to login before downloading a purchased product
-* New: Mark 1 month or older orders from 'pending' to 'on-hold'
+* New: Mark 1 month or older orders from 'pending' to 'on-hold' with an option in the Settings to enable
-* New: Select multiple countries for tax rules
+* New: Select multiple countries and states for tax rules
 * New: Support for WordPress' admin classic theme
-* Tweak: Checkboxes & radio boxes in the admin settings
-* Tweak: Use Twitter Bootstrap tooltips for setting fields
-* Tweak: Images setting tab is now cleaner
 * Tweak: Allow default tax classes to be translated
 * Tweak: UI Sortable helper on attributes now has no border radius
 * Tweak: Pages & CPT's now use menu_position.
 Fixes array key duplication